SpectroFinance/SpectroCoin-Merchant-API/README.md

 # Signature

-All API requests must be signed with merchant private key so they can be validated with merchant public key (provided in API configuration).
-Some API request may result in callback from Spectro Coin, such request are also signed by Spectro Coin and must be validated by merchant using Spectro Coin public key.
+All API requests must be signed with merchant private key so they can be validated with merchant public key.
+Merchant should provide his public key in SpectroCoin merchant API configuration.
+Some API request may result in callback from SpectroCoin, such request are also signed by SpectroCoin and must be validated by merchant using [SpectroCoin Merchant Public Key](https://spectrocoin.com/files/merchant.public.pem).

 Numbers must be formatted with **0.0#######** number format:
 ```